If you are a reading teacher then I bet it’s pretty safe to say that one of your number one goals is get your students to LOVE reading.

 - Let your students create a “Library Wishlist”: Another way to get your students excited about reading is if you let them be involved in building your classroom library.
 Create a space in your classroom library where students can request titles of books they would like to see added.
 You better believe that if you add a book or series requested by your students, those titles will rarely sit on your library shelves.
 Students love reading books recommended by other students.
 Share this list with your parents or create a DonorsChoose grant to help fund these request.

-Tip 2: Let Kids Share Books They Love
+Reading in the Classroom Tip 2: Let Kids Share Books They Love

 If we want our kids to love reading, they need to be able to talk about their reading experience with their classmates